Keshav242002/quickslot/README.md

 ## 📝 License

-Built for the Swades QuickSlot Hiring Hackathon.
+Built as a personal project for learning purpose.
 Not for production use.